 This happened in Czernowitz of 1935 when our childhood was not yet threatened by the destructive war soon to come and despite the dark clouds that had hovered over our heads we children did not fully realize the gravity of the situation.

-On a cloudy day when my sister Dora was 10 and I was 8 we strolled leisurely on Flondor street (Herrengasse) and when we passed by the entrance to the Corso cinema there were there a few ladies organizing a charity fundraising.
+On a cloudy day when my sister Dora was 10 and I 8 we strolled leisurely on Flondor street (Herrengasse) and when we passed by the entrance to the Corso cinema there were a few ladies organizing a charity fundraising.

 Everyone who wanted to participate was welcomed and Dora and I presented ourselves to one of the ladies in charge as did many others.